produce101levi/Evidence-2/README.md

 **Time Complexity**

-In the worst case, the algorithm's time complexity is arguably O(2^n), AKA exponential complexity.
+In the worst case, the algorithm's time complexity is an exponential complexity O(R^n), where R is the number of rules that the parser can look through and n is the length of the string.

 This is because the algorithm uses a recursive descent parser to match the grammar rules with the test sentences.
 When the test is initiated, the parser starts at S. From there, it looks through every non-terminal to validate whether the sentence is correct or not according to the grammar.
 This parser either succesfully applies a rule or it doesn't and has to backtrack.
 This means it'll have to go through another option provided by the grammar rule to attempt again.
 As it goes through each non-terminal, and the sentence length increases, the amount of attempts grows exponentially.
-The total amount of attempts is around 2^n, leaving the time complexity as O(2^n).
+The total amount of attempts is around R^n, leaving the time complexity as O(R^n).